leriivt/p04-aTriceratopy/README.md

 # Aeroplano Graveyardo by aTriceratopy
 ## Roster:
-Brian Yang -
+Brian Yang - Map page
-Jonathan Song -
+Jonathan Song - Trends page
-Prattay Dey -
+Prattay Dey - Summary page
-(PM) Verit Li -
+(PM) Verit Li - Database
 ## Description:
 Aeroplano Graveyardo is a global map showing all civil aviation accidents from 1908 to 2019.
 Users will be able to see points on a globe of locations of crashes, select a crash and see the plane’s intended path, interact with filters like aircraft type, country of crash, deadliness, and accident year.
 Users will also be able to see trends in the database file.
 ## APIs Used: